-The Impact of AI on Audit Accounting Jobs in Financial Organizations
+The Impact of AI on Audit Accounting Jobs in Financial Organisations

 The rise of Artificial Intelligence (AI) in financial reporting and audit accounting is a transformative force, sparking both enthusiasm for its potential benefits and concern for its implications on the workforce.
 To understand the ramifications of AI on audit accounting jobs, it is essential to ask the following pertinent questions: